irdoshi/Essay-Scoring-Model-using-NLP/README.md

 **Models**
 The following models are implemented and evaluated:

--Ridge regression
+* Ridge regression
--Ridge regression with sentiment feature
+* Ridge regression with sentiment feature
--SVR
+* SVR
--SVR with sentiment feature
+* SVR with sentiment feature
--SVR with sentence embeddings from Universal Sentence Encoder -Grid search is used to tune the hyperparameters of each model.
+* SVR with sentence embeddings from Universal Sentence Encoder
+* Grid search is used to tune the hyperparameters of each model.

 **Evaluation**
 The models are evaluated using mean squared error (MSE) on the test set.
 Lower MSE indicates better performance.